Tomaubier/CoperniFUS/docs/contents/usage.rst

 .. image:: /_static/pointer_tooltip_doc.png

+.. include:: transformation_strings_syntax.rst

-Detailed information of the app structure can be found in `the API reference page <contents/api_reference.rst>`_
+Detailed information of the app structure can be found in `the API reference page <api_reference.rst>`_